10 Participants Needed

 The trial protocol does not specify if you need to stop your current medications.
 However, you cannot participate if you are using medications that substantially reduce seizure threshold, like olanzapine, chlorpromazine, or lithium.

-Is transcutaneous auricular vagus nerve stimulation a promising treatment for anxiety in autism?
+What evidence suggests that transcutaneous auricular vagus nerve stimulation is effective for anxiety in autism?

 This trial is for English-speaking individuals aged 12-17 with Autism Spectrum Disorder (ASD) who also experience anxiety.
 They must have been previously diagnosed using the ADOS, score above 24 on the SCARED anxiety scale, and have an IQ over 70.
 Participants need to be able to give their own assent while consent will be provided by a legal guardian.